Switching to Natural Shampoo Bars

 Some find it helpful, especially in the beginning, not to rub the bar directly on their hair.
 They use a sponge to create foam, and only use the foam to wash.
 It can be very helpful in making the hair less tacky until the adjustment takes place.
 You can also try rinsing your hair with the help of some exfoliating gloves.
 Massage your hair with them to remove the residue.

-You need to give the shampoo bars at least a week to rid your hair of the old residues from your commercial shampoo.
+You need to give the shampoo bars at least 6 or 7 washes to rid your hair of the old residues from your commercial shampoo.
 Because shampoo bar soaps do not strip hair in the same way as detergent based shampoos, you may notice your wet hair feeling different after washing it.
 This is perfectly normal and hopefully you’ll love how your hair feels after it dries.

 When you first begin using shampoo bars it is best to clarify your hair and scalp at least once a week using either: